Eitan Herzel: Biography

 Eitan was born and raised in Kibbutz Sa'ad to Chaim Herzel, a Holocaust survivor, Talmud teacher and Bnei Akiva member.
 His mother, Deborah Herzel, worked as an educator in the kibbutz.

-Eitan studied at Kvutzat Yavne High School and enlisted in the Israeli Defense Forces in 1986, serving as a fighter in Sayeret Matkal.
+Eitan studied at Kvutzat Yavne High School and enlisted in the Israel Defense Forces in 1986, serving as a fighter in Sayeret Matkal.
 After military service, he studied at Hadassah Academic College, earning a degree in physics with a specialization in electro-optics.
 He later held various management roles at KLA Corporation.

 Activism

 In January 2023, Eitan heard about Yariv Levin's judicial reform. in response, he established a team of people (that included Ron Scherf and Eyal Naveh) to protest against the plan and seek its cancellation.
 The team, led by Eitan, initiated a three-day campaign calling on reservists to join the protest to amplify public opposition to the perceived "coup d'état", and to strengthen the Supreme Court of Israel as an essential and independent authority.

 Eitan initiated and led protest activities in front of members of the Knesset, including Prime Minister Benjamin Netanyahu.

 On 27 June 2023, he was arrested after demonstrating in front of the home of the Minister of Justice, Yariv Levin, but was released by a court that determined the arrest was arbitrary.

 On 20 May 2024, Eitan was arrested after protesting against the new conscription law.
 The case was closed without charges being filed.

 In June 2024, the Presidential Award for Volunteerism (formerly the “Presidential Award for Volunteers”) was awarded by the President of the State of Israel, Isaac Herzog, to the Civil Defense Force that the organization operated during the Gaza war.